MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 While these models were fun to build, I really only needed their trained convolutional blocks to serve as feature extractors for the CatBoost models.
 So, let's go to the next step!

 ## CatBoost Preprocessing
+<a name="catboost-preprocessing"></a>
 **CatBoost Preprocessing Code:** [Click Here!](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/catboost_preprocessing.ipynb)

-Once the convolutional blocks learned to interprate low-level features, their outputs were used as inputs for CatBoost models.
+Once the convolutional blocks learned to interpret low-level features, their outputs were used as inputs for CatBoost models.
 The neural network's first convolutional block takes a shape of (# of samples, 30, 18) as input and outputs a shape of (# of samples, 512).
 So, the CatBoost models use those 512 features to make their predictions.
 To reduce the computational overhead during training and evaluation, I saved the datasets of features produced by the feature extractors for later use.

 ## CatBoost Models
+<a name="catboost-models"></a>
 **CatBoost Models Code:** [Click Here!](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/catboost_models.ipynb)

 I began by using grid search cross-validation to find the best parameters for the CatBoost models, however the size of the dataset proved a major challenge, both in terms of memory and computational power.
 My solution was to use a smaller subset of the dataset during the grid search to gain an intuition for possible best parameters for the larger dataset.
 During cross-validation, it became clear that deeper trees performed well, however to keep the timeline of this project reasonable, I limited the final depth of the trees to 10.
 To give you an example, going from a depth of 10 to 11 on the full training set would have added an extra 3-4 hours of training on my personal computer.
 The final parameters and structure of the models are as follows: